Hidden Thoughts Counselling

 Welcome, and thank you for visiting Hidden Thoughts Counselling

-Life brings many challenges, and it is understandable that sometimes we might look for support in facing them.
 As a counsellor, my role is to provide space and guidance to help you on your journey of self-discovery; to enable you to examine your life and make new, meaningful choices within it.

 My background is in the care industry, so counselling became a natural path to take.
 I am a registered member of the British Association of Counsellors and Psychotherapists (BACP).
 I am committed to the highest standards in my practice, both professionally and ethically.
 If you would like to read BACP's Ethical Framework, please click here.